 “Toxic mould” has become a common term.
 However, according to the CDC (the Centre for Disease Control and Prevention), the term is inaccurate.
 While certain mould is toxigenic, meaning that it can produce toxins (specifically mycotoxin ), the mould itself is not toxic.
 It is also important to remember that certain conditions have to be met for mycotoxins to form.

 Mycotoxins are toxic chemicals that are produced by certain moulds.
-When produced, they can be present on mould spores and the small fragments of mould and fungus that are released into the air.
+When produced, they can be present on mould spores; the small fragments of mould and fungus released into the air.
 They are lipid-soluble and are readily absorbed by the intestinal lining, the airways and skin.

 The most common indoor mycotoxin-producing moulds include Alternaria, Aspergillus, Penicillium and Stachybotrys – often referred to as “toxic mould” or “black mould”.

-Exposure to certain mycotoxins (not necessarily those produced by the moulds listed above) can lead to adverse health conditions including cancer, and in some cases, can even be fatal.
+Exposure to certain mycotoxins (not necessarily those produced by the moulds listed above) can lead to adverse health conditions including cancer.
+In some cases it can even be fatal.
 This is influenced by the type of mycotoxin exposed to, exposure levels and exposure time.
+The risks of mould have to be taken seriously.

-As noted above, it is imperative to remember that certain moulds produce certain mycotoxins which have their own symptoms, and strict conditions must be met in order for mycotoxins to form.
+As noted above, it is imperative to remember that certain moulds produce certain mycotoxins which have their own symptoms.
+Strict conditions must be met in order for mycotoxins to form.
 Just because there is mould present that can produce mycotoxins, doesn’t mean that it will.

 IMPORTANT: If you, or anyone you know, is experiencing symptoms which you believe are the result of mould or mycotoxins, consult your GP for more information and advice.